Right Arrow

 • Data-driven coaching opportunities

-Replace paper-based procedures with digital systems that automatically adapt based on real-world performance data.
+Replace paper-based procedures with digital platforms that can be updated using real-world performance data.

 Technology integration considerations